CMMC Compliance Checklist 2025: Everything You Need to Know

 With formal cybersecurity policies in place, you have a solid foundation for CMMC 2.0 compliance.
 Next, we’ll look at technical controls, training programs, and incident response measures, all of which build on these written guidelines to secure your operations.

-Once you’ve set up a strong policy framework, the next critical step is to put technical controls in place.
-These controls enforce security rules, protect sensitive data, and detect threats in real time.
-Below are the most essential measures, along with practical tips, real-world examples, and how they align with NIST SP 800-171 (Level 2) or NIST SP 800-172 (Level 3).
+After establishing your policy framework, it's time to implement technical controls that enforce security rules, protect sensitive data, and detect threats in real time.
+These controls are critical for CMMC 2.0 compliance with NIST SP 800-171 (Level 2) or NIST SP 800-172 (Level 3).

 Multifactor Authentication (MFA)